OpenChannelSSD/documentation/docs/source.md

     drivers/lightnvm/core.c
     include/linux/lightnvm.h

-with the generic media manager implemented at:

-    drivers/lightnvm/gennvm.[ch]

-and rrpc target available at:
+and pblk and rrpc targets available at:

+    drivers/lightnvm/pblk.[ch]
     drivers/lightnvm/rrpc.[ch]

-See the individual files for how to implement new targets and media managers.
+See the individual files for how to implement new targets